-Vessels of the Peregrine class were mentioned on one occasion but not shown in Star Trek in DS9: "Heart of Stone".
+Vessels of the Peregrine class were mentioned on one occasion but not shown in the DS9 episode "Heart of Stone".
 Here Kira and Odo are in pursuit of a Maquis vessel that allegedly attacked a Lissepian freighter.
 The dialogue goes as follows:

 Kira: "They've just been attacked by a Maquis interceptor."

 Odo: "Long-range sensors are detecting a modified Peregrine-class courier ship.
 Lightly armed, one man crew, bearing 268 mark 301."

 Kira: "The Maquis use Peregrine-class courier ships."